-2.1.6 As can be seen, the Alternative Site is therefore well related to the existing defined Development Limits for Llandybie and the settlement's built form as a whole when existing residential development directly to its south and east is taken into consideration.
-Its position and proposed use therefore represent a natural and logical location for the settlement's expansion, as well as an example of natural rounding-off of the existing built form.
+2.1.5 As can be seen, the Alternative Site is therefore well related to the existing defined Development Limits for Upper Tumble and the settlement's built form as a whole when existing development is taken into consideration.
+Its position and proposed use therefore represents a natural and logical location for the settlement's expansion.